Caribbean Examinations Council: Examinations

 While it may vary by territory, the CSECs are generally viewed as an employment qualification certifying the holder as a secondary school graduate.
 While the CAPE is considered a suitable qualification for entry into tertiary education.

-The island territories of Saint Maarten and Saba—both part of the Kingdom of the Netherlands—also conduct exams administered by the council.
+The island territories of Sint Maarten and Saba—both part of the Kingdom of the Netherlands—also conduct exams administered by the council.
 In 1993, the Caribbean Examinations Council Act was commenced by the Parliament of Jamaica to secure the integrity of examinations conducted by the council in the country.